 - how to live a more simple life

-This post is a tutorial on how we can live hygge and fit it into our lives for all seasons.
+This post is a tutorial on how to be happy and fit hygge into our lives for all seasons.
 The Danes certainly got it right, when they embrace living Hygge!
 In Denmark, bicycles are considered hygge, you can find cafes with Laundromats in them.
 I love this video from Visit Denmark!

-Hygge is sitting by yourself, with a favorite cup of tea, and writing in your journal.
+Hygge is sitting by yourself, with a favorite cup of tea, and writing in your hygge bullet journal.
 Hygge is the perfect antidote to when you are feeling overwhelmed.